shotgunsoftware/tk-core/docs/descriptor.rst

 Descriptors
 ########################################

-Descriptors are used to describe a location of code or configuration.
+Descriptors are abstractions used to describe a remote piece of code or configuration.
+They handle caching of remote resources locally, making it easy to write workflows around installation and deployment.

+.. note:: The Toolkit descriptor API does not require an installed or
+    bootstrapped instance of the Toolkit Core platform.
+You can use it simply by importing ``sgtk`` and calling its methods.

-They are used extensively by Toolkit and allow a user to configure and drive Toolkit in a flexible fashion.
-Descriptors usually point at a remote location and makes it easy to handle code transport from that location into a local cache.
+Descriptors are used extensively by Toolkit and allow a user to configure and drive Toolkit in a flexible fashion.
+Descriptors typically point at a remote location and makes it easy to handle code transport from that location into a local cache.
 Descriptors form the backbone for Shotgun deployment and installation.
 The following example shows basic usage::